joggrdocs/delphi/README.md

-⚠️ **Beta Release** ⚠️
+⚠️ **Alpha Release** ⚠️

-This is ONLY available for use by those in the closed Beta Program, if you are interested in joining please reachout to [support@bluenova.io](mailto:support@bluenova.io?subject=Beta%20Program).
+This is ONLY available for use by those in the closed Alpha Program, if you are interested in joining please reachout to [support@codereviews.ai](mailto:support@codereviews.ai?subject=Alpha%20Program).

 ---